 The receiver structure is illustrated in Fig. 2 and consists in a Rake receiver followed by a linear equalizer.
 As we will see later on, a structure gives better performances over UWB channels when the number of equalizer taps is sufficiently large.
 The received signal first passes through the receiver filter matched to the transmitted pulse (3).
 The output of the receiver filter is sampled at each Rake finger.
 The minimum Rake finger separation is $T_m = T_s / N_u$, where N_u is chosen as the largest integer value that would result in Tm spaced uncorrelated noise samples at the Rake fingers(4).
 In a first approach, complete channel state information (CSI) is assumed to be available at the receiver.
-For general selection combining, the Rake fingers (β 's) are selected as the largest L ($L \le N_u$) sampled signal at the matched filter output within one symbol time period at time instants τ_l' , l = 1, 2, ..., L. In fact, since a UWB signal has a very wide bandwidth, a Rake receiver combining all the paths of the incoming signal is practically unfeasible.
-This kind of Rake receiver is usually named a ARake receiver.
-A feasible implementation of multipath diversity combining can be obtained by a selective-Rake (SRake) receiver, which combines the L best, out of N_u , multipath components.
+For general selection combining, the Rake fingers (β 's) are selected as the largest L ($L \le N_u$) sampled signal at the matched filter output within one symbol time period at time instants τ_l' , l = 1, 2, ..., L. A feasible implementation of multipath diversity combining can be obtained by a selective-Rake (SRake) receiver, which combines the L best, out of N_u , multipath components.
 Those L best components are determined by a finger selection algorithm.
 For a maximal ratio combining (MRC) Rake receiver, the paths with highest signal-to-noise ratios (SNRs) are selected, which is an optimal scheme in the absence of interfering users and intersymbol interference (ISI).
 For a minimum mean square error (MMSE) Rake receiver, the "conventional" finger selection algorithm is to choose the paths with highest signal-to-interference-plus-noise ratios (SINRs) [2].
-Our case doesn't deal with multiuser UWB communication but we study channels with high delay dispersion, so the first criterion (L highest SNR's) can be chosen.
-The noiseless received signal sampled at the lth Rake finger in the nth data symbol interval is given by equation (5).
-The Rake combiner output at time $t = n.T_s$ is
+The received signal sampled at the lth Rake finger in the nth data symbol interval is given by equation (5).